Generational Curses Today?

 Curses Fall upon People Who Hate God.
 Notice that the generational curse falls only upon people who hate God, no matter what generation they belong to.
 Furthermore, false teachers ignore the very next verse:

-“but showing lovingkindness to thousands, to those who love Me and keep My commandments.”
-(Exodus 20:6, Page 120).
+but showing lovingkindness to thousands, to those who love Me and keep My commandments.

 Blessings Flow To People Who Love God.
 While God certainly brought generational curses upon some idolaters, He also promised to show His lovingkindness to thousands of generations who love Him and keep His commandments.
 Therefore, we may safely proclaim that no generational curse applies to anyone who loves God and keeps His commandments.
 We should also consider other similar passages.

 God Punishes the Guilty.
 This passage appears very similar to the Ten Commandments passage above.
 Indeed, this narrative describes the second giving of the Ten Commandments.
 You may recall Moses slammed the first stone tablets to the ground, outraged over the idolatry of the people of Israel.
 The second time, however, Moses himself had to cut the stones for God to write upon.
-As the first time, God emphasized the difference between the fate of idolaters who practice sin over generations, and believers who turn away from idolatry and find the forgiveness of God.
+Like the first time, God emphasized the difference between the fate of idolaters who practice sin over generations, and believers who turn away from idolatry and find the forgiveness of God.
 God only punishes the guilty, never the righteous.

 So those of you who may be left will rot away because of their iniquity in the lands of your enemies; and also because of the iniquities of their forefathers they will rot away with them.